achalpratap/Amazon-Sales-Insight-Report-Project/README.md

  - What is the average return rate for products sold on Amazon during the dataset period?
  - What is the most popular day of the week for customers to make purchases?
  - What is the average order value for customers during the dataset period?

+## Dashbaord features

+- It gives a detailed insight into the various trends